shgandhi/networkinglab470/OSPF/README.md

-    net add ospf network 10.12.1.0/24 area 0.0.0.0 net add ospf network 10.12.3.0/24 area 0.0.0.0 net add ospf network 10.12.4.0/24 area 0.0.0.0
+    net add ospf network 10.12.1.0/24 area 0.0.0.0 net add ospf network 10.12.3.0/24 area 0.0.0.0 net add ospf network 10.12.4.0/24 area 0.0.0.0 net pending
+    net commit

    4. Verification
       * Verify OSPF interfaces
         On each router, verify that all the interfaces are OSPF-enabled.
 You can use the command: ```net show ospf interface <interface-name>```
       * Verify OSPF neighbor
         On each router, verify its OSPF neighbors using the command: ```net show ospf neighbor```
       * Verify Connectivity
         Let's ping now again from server01 (10.12.2.2) to server02 (10.12.4.2).
 Does the ping work?
 Why?

 ### How do RIB and FIB look with OSPF?